NOTICE TO ATTEND ETC.

 Evaluation of the guidelines and auditor’s statement with respect to the compliance with the guidelines

-In accordance with the Swedish Corporate Governance Code Rule 10.3 and 9.1 the Remuneration Committee within the Board monitors and evaluates the application of the guidelines for remuneration to the Executives established by the Annual General Meeting.
-Also, the company’s auditor has, pursuant to Ch 8 Sec 54 of the Swedish Companies Act, provided a statement with respect to whether there has been compliance with the guidelines for remuneration to the Executives which have applied during 2014.
-The evaluation and auditor’s review have resulted in the conclusion that the guidelines adopted by the Annual General Meeting have been followed by MTG during 2014.
+In accordance with the Swedish Corporate Governance Code Rule 9.1, the Remuneration Committee within the Board monitors and evaluates the application of the guidelines for remuneration established by the Annual General Meeting.
+Also, the company’s auditor has, pursuant to Ch 8 Sec 54 of the Swedish Companies Act, provided a statement with respect to whether there has been compliance with the guidelines for remuneration which have applied during 2016.
+Both the Committee’s evaluation and auditor’s review have resulted in the conclusion that there has been compliance with the guidelines for remuneration during 2016.

-The Board proposes that the Annual General Meeting resolves to adopt a retention and performance based long-term incentive plan (the “Plan”) for senior executives (not referring to members of the Board) and other key employees within the MTG Group as follows.
+The Board proposes that the Annual General Meeting resolves to adopt the long-term incentive plan (the “Plan“) for senior executives (not referring to members of the Board) and other key employees within the MTG Group as follows.

-The main objectives for adopting the Plan are to create conditions to recruit, motivate and retain high performing key employees and to align the employees’ interests and rewards with those of the shareholders by linking part of their remuneration to MTG’s profit and the shareholder return in order to facilitate maximum long-term value growth in MTG.
+The main objectives for adopting the Plan are to create conditions to recruit, motivate and retain leading industrial talents, and to closely align the employees’ interests and rewards with those of the shareholders.

 The Plan in brief

 The structure of the Plan is the same as the long-term incentive plan adopted last year, with two key changes:

 - the award levels are increased for all participants in order for MTG to be more competetive in the context of MTG’s international peers, and to better balance short-term and long term remuneration as well as fixed and variable remuneration; and